jaruizes/platform-argo-crossplane/README.md

-And, if can check the secret containing the connection details:
+And, once the cluster is created, we can check the secret containing the connection details:

 ```bash
 kubectl describe secret k8s-team-x-conn  -n crossplane-system